Probabilistic reconstruction of truncated particle trajectories on a closed surface: Conclusion

 \section{Conclusion}

-In this paper, we proposed a probabilistic framework and a computational approach with no hidden parameter to connect trajectory segments from 2D partial observations.
+In this paper, we proposed a probabilistic framework and a computational approach with no hidden parameter to connect tracklets from 2D partial observations.
 We provided several consistent estimators of parameters to automatically drive the connection procedure.
 The performance of our procedure is satisfying if we consider the ARI criterion.
 Moreover, an ordered set of the best reconstructions could also be proposed.
 The robustness of the procedure has been tested for different drifts, diffusion of the dynamics, and trajectory densities.
 Our computational approach can be extended to the case when the drift/speed is not the same for all particles but remains constant along time.
-In that case, it is straightforward to estimate and classify the drifts before applying our connection procedure to each class of drift since the segments with different speeds are not likely to be connected.
+In that case, it is straightforward to estimate and classify the drifts before applying our connection procedure to each class of drift since the tracklets with different speeds are not likely to be connected.

 After recovering the whole trajectory on the surface of the cylinder, we can have a better understanding of the average duration of a particle, and more accurate statistics about the spatio-temporal organization of particles.
-The simulation study can also serve as a guideline to the design of experiments.
+The simulation study can also serve as a guideline for the design of experiments.

-For future works, we plan to investigate real TIRF (Total Internal Reflection Fluorescence Microscopy \citep{axelrod1984total}) microscopy datasets.
-Experiments on real data show that the observed region corresponds approximately to one third of the total surface, which is rather small.
-However, we have shown that we are able to cope with such hidden region.
+The connection procedure is tested with a real TIRFM dataset.
+The experimental results are illustrated in Appendix \ref{appendix_3}.
+For future works, we plan to investigate more on real TIRFM datasets.
+Experiments on real data show that the observed region corresponds approximately to one-third of the total surface, which is rather small.
+However, we have shown that we are able to cope with the hidden region of such size.
 Nevertheless, several assumptions and approximations need to be further investigated.
 For instance, we assumed spatial homogeneity, suggesting that the particles are born or die uniformly on the membrane surface.
 Moreover, we assumed a memoryless lifetime while dependency with respect to particle ``age'' could be more realistic.